maheshmohanmr/maheshmohanmr.github.io/_pages/publications.md

             <tr>
             <td style="padding:20px;border:0px;border-bottom: 1px solid #ddd;width:100%;vertical-align:middle">
               <heading>Students</heading>
-               <p>The Group's Vision: <q>Science is a collaborative effort.
-The combined results of several people working together is often much more effective than could be that of an individual scientist working alone. </q> -- John Bardeen, Nobel Prize in both 1956 and 1972</p>
+               <p>Our Vision: <q>Science is a collaborative effort.
+The combined results of several people working together is often much more effective than could be that of an individual scientist working alone.</q> -- John Bardeen, Nobel Prize in both 1956 and 1972.</p>
               <p>
              1. Amara Datta (Mathematics and Computing, IIT-KGP): Works on Mathematical Foundations of Complex-valued AI (for Computer Vision).
                 <br> <a href="../files/NH_amara_midsemthesisV2_ons.pdf">Mid-Sem Report</a> /